SMNP Reviews is now powered by Blueprint Test Prep! Learn More

-Billing and coding is essential to getting paid for the care you provide, but it can also be a confusing and tedious process—especially for new nurse practitioners (NPs)!
+Billing and coding is essential to getting paid for the care you provide, but it can also be a confusing and tedious process—especially for new NPs!
+In particular, incident to billing can seem a little puzzling.
+And while the core rules haven’t changed much, CMS has issued important clarifications and updates to the incident to billing guidelines in 2025 that every NP should understand.

-But, there are some important rules you need to know first.
-In this post, we’ll help you understand the basics of incident to billing guidelines for nurse practitioners and help take the guesswork out of using it in your practice.
+In this post, we’ll offer a quick review of the basics of incident to billing and then explain what’s new so you can take the guesswork out of using it in practice.

 What is incident to billing?

-For context, the Centers for Medicare and Medicaid Services (CMS) will reimburse physicians for 100% of the fee schedule for their services billed to Medicare.
+Why is that important?
+The Centers for Medicare & Medicaid Services (CMS) reimburses physicians at 100% of the fee schedule for covered Medicare services.

-But do you know what the reimbursement rate for non-physician clinicians is?
-(That would include nurse practitioners, certified nurse midwives, clinical nurse specialists, and physician assistants.)
-These non-physician clinicians are reimbursed at 85% of the fee schedule.
+However, non-physician clinicians (i.e. nurse practitioners, certified nurse midwives, clinical nurse specialists, and physician assistants)—are typically reimbursed at only 85% of the fee schedule when billing under their own NPI.

-Just to emphasize again, the incident to billing guidelines only apply to Medicare reimbursement.
-Some private insurance companies may allow for incident to billing, but they can have their own guidelines.
-When in doubt, check with your clinic’s billing and coding specialist.
+1. Incident to billing rules apply to Medicare only.
+Some private insurers allow incident to billing, but they often have their own policies.
+When in doubt, always check with your clinic’s billing and coding specialist.

-What are the incident to billing guidelines for nurse practitioners?
+What are the need-to-know incident to billing guidelines?

 1. The service must be completed in a non-institutionalized setting, or someplace other than a hospital or skilled nursing facility.